ralphcajipe/ralphcajipe/README.md

 I care deeply about writing codes for human-centered means, in the way humans can see computers help that look and feel magic — or previously unrealistic for them.
 I advocate for Tech startups, Health, and Environment.

 The bigger picture of my life is I've been active in tech organizations and communities.
 With a passion for startups and technology, I'm on a mission to build a Silicon Valley for the Philippines.
-Consider my work at the intersection of Machine Learning Engineering & Software Engineering.
+Consider my work as intersection of Machine Learning Engineering & Software Engineering.

 ## 📚My education